Inertia-Lighting/privacy-policy/roblox-product-hub/README.md

 ---

 ## Information:
-Our Product Hub interacts with our discord-bot-api-server and shall derive its [privacy policy](../discord-bot-api-server/README.md).
+Our Product Hub interacts with our **Discord Bot & Api Server** and shall derive its [privacy policy](../discord-bot-api-server/README.md).

 ---